 sudo add-apt-repository -y ppa:webupd8team/java

 Step 4.
 Install Java JDK 8 on Ubuntu 14.04.

-After added the PPA, run commands below one by one to install Java JDK 8:
+After adding the PPA, run the commands below one by one to install Java JDK 8:

 sudo apt-get update sudo aptitude -y install oracle-java8-installer

 Once successfully installed, run the following command below to confirm the Java version on your system: